 The section of overhead line

-The section of National Grid transmission line we plan to remove is around 7km long, and runs from the north east of Dixton to the south east of Cheltenham.
+The section of National Grid transmission line we plan to remove is around 7km long, and runs from the south west of Winchcombe to the south east of Cheltenham.

 The line runs parallel to the Cotswold Way National Trail for much of its length, with many regional trails also crossing the area.
 As well as Cotswold Way, the existing overhead line can be seen from Belas Knap long barrow, the Winchcombe Trail, and Cleeve Common – the latter being very popular with dog walkers, horse riders, cyclists and ramblers.